vhsdream/autocaliweb/.github/ISSUE_TEMPLATE/bug_report.md

 **Logfile**

-Add content of calibre-web.log file or the relevant error, try to reproduce your problem with "debug" log-level to get more output.
+Add content of autocaliweb.log file or the relevant error, try to reproduce your problem with "debug" log-level to get more output.

 **Expected behavior**